woocommerce/woocommerce/readme.txt

 The biggest change is that we're redone order item storage making them easier (and faster) to access for reporting and querying purchases; there are huge performance gains for reports.

 Order items are no longer serialised data and store in meta - they are stored in there own table with their own meta.
-Existing data can be be updated upon upgrade (you will be prompted).
+Existing data can be updated upon upgrade (you will be prompted).
 You should backup before upgrading.

 = 1.6.2 =
 1.6 introduced some template changes, for loops in particular.
 See the changelog for details and ensure theme compatibility before upgrading.